GVSU-CIS635/gvsu-cis635.github.io/_sources/exams/midterm-exam2.md

     \text{Class B} = \{\text{apple}: 6, \text{banana}: 2, \text{cherry}: 2, \text{orange}: 1\}
     $$

+    Assume that both classes share the same vocabulary, formed by all unique words appearing in either class.

     To address the **zero-probability problem**, apply Add-1 (Laplace) smoothing to obtain the smoothed probability distributions for the two classes.
 After applying Add-1 smoothing, what are the smoothed probability distributions of the words in Class A and Class B?